-(A) When expressing metabolic 'rate' measured in a chamber, a fundamental distinction is made between relating the rate to the (left) experimental sample chamber (right).
-The different meanings of rate need to specified the by chosen normalization.
-Left: Results are expressed as mass-specific flux, J{mX} , per mg protein, dry or wet mass.
-Cell volume, V{ce} , may be used for normalization (volume-specific flux, J{Vce}).
-Right: Flow per chamber, I, or flux per chamber volume, J_V , merely reported methodological reasons.
+(A) When expressing metabolic 'rate' measured in a chamber, a fundamental distinction is made between relating the rate to the experimental sample (left) or chamber (right).
+The different meanings of rate need to be specified by the chosen normalization.
+Left: Results are expressed as mass-specific flux, J{mX} , per mg protein, dry or wet weight (mass).
+Cell volume, V{ce} , may be used for normalization (volume-specific flux, Right: Flow per chamber, I, or flux per chamber volume, J_V , are merely reported methodological reasons.

-(B) O2 flow per cell, $I{\text{O2/Mce}}$, is the product of mitochondria-specific flux, mt-density and mass per cell.
-Unstructured analysis: performance is the product of mass-specific flux, $J{\text{O2/MX}}$ [mol·s-1·kg-1], and size (mass per cell).
-Structured analysis: performance is the product of mitochondrial function (mt-specific flux) and structure (mt-content).
+(B) O2 flow per cell, $I{O_2/N{ce}}$, is the product of mitochondria-specific flux, mt-density and mass per Unstructured cell. analysis: performance is the product of mass-specific flux, $J{\rm O_2/MX}$ [mol·s-1·kg-1], and size (mass per Structured cell). analysis: performance is the product of mitochondrial function specific flux) and structure (mtcontent).
 Modified from Gnaiger (2014).
 For further details see Table 4.